 General LL.M. students may, after consultation with a Graduate Legal Studies advisor, elect to be graded on the J.D. letter grade scale and curve.
 This election applies to the entire academic year and must be made by notifying the Law School Registrar within the first four weeks of the date fall semester classes begin.

-Assistant Dean for Graduate Legal Studies
+Associate Dean for Graduate Legal Studies